 Patty retired from 18 years in banking to raise her family.
 During her work career, she managed teams in leveraged financing at Deutsche Bank / Bankers Trust, and in corporate finance at Bank of America / Continental Bank.
 Before joining the corporate arena, she interned at the World Bank.
 She received a B.A. magna cum laude from the University of Pennsylvania, an M.B.A. in finance from Cornell University, and an international business management degree from the Catholic University of Leuven, Belgium.
-She lived on the mainland before relocating to Hawai‘i in 2003 with her husband, Howard Hodel.
-They have three children who consider Hawai‘i home.
-They are members of First Presbyterian Church of Honolulu.
+Patty and her husband, Howard Hodel, are members of First Presbyterian Church of Honolulu.
 She free-lances as a community volunteer and is a board trustee of KCAA Preschools of Hawai‘i.

 Born and raised in Honolulu, Hawai‘i, Pam holds a B.A. in English from the University of California at Berkeley.
-Pam is responsible for communications for HIM, overseeing all graphics, publications, and HIM conference brochures, and is also strongly involved in development.
+She directs all marketing and communications for HIM, overseeing graphics, HIM’s digital presence, print publications and marketing and fundraising campaigns.
+Pam shares development responsibilities with Dan and is HIM’s primary grant writer.
 Pam formerly hosted the Hawaiian Islands Ministries Radio Magazine, a live radio program broadcast weekly in Hawai‘i.
-Pam partners with Dan in his pastoral ministry at First Presbyterian Church of Honolulu, where she has served on numerous church ministry teams.
-The Chuns’ three adult children live and work in three of the world’s leading cities: San Francisco, New York and London.
+Pam supports Dan in his pastoral ministry at First Presbyterian Church of Honolulu and has served on various church ministry teams.
+Pam holds a certificate in spiritual direction from Chaminade University. himonline.org

 Chair of the Harold K. L. Castle Foundation and Kane‘ohe Ranch Company in Kailua, Hawai‘i, Mitch formerly served as president and CEO of Victoria Ward, Limited.
 Prior to that he was president and COO of Hawaiian Airlines, Inc. Mitch is a former partner and management committee member of the Honolulu law firm of Goodsill, Anderson Quinn & Stifel.
 He is a past president of the Boys and Girls Club of Hawai‘i as well as the Rotary Club of Honolulu.
-Mitch and his wife, Bambi, are members of First Presbyterian Church of Honolulu, where he is a ruling elder.
+Mitch and his wife, Bambi, are members of First Presbyterian Church of Honolulu. castlefoundation.org

 Larry is a partner and firm-wide director of the Global Tax Practice at Mayer Brown LLP, in Palo Alto, CA, where he advises clients in all matters of tax controversy, planning and tax strategy.
 From 1999 to 2003, Larry served as Commissioner of the Large and Mid-Size Business Division within the IRS.
 Prior to his IRS tenure, Larry served for over 21 years as Vice President, Tax, Licensing and Customs at Hewlett-Packard.
-Larry is an elder at Menlo Church in Menlo Park, CA, and sits on several non-profits boards, including Fuller Theological Seminary, Inter Varsity Christian Fellowship/USA, and The Lowell Berry Foundation.
-Larry and his wife, Sue, are members of Menlo Church in Menlo Park, California.
+Larry is an elder at Menlo Park Church in Menlo Park, CA, and sits on several non-profits boards, including Inter Varsity Christian Fellowship/USA and The Lowell Berry Foundation.
+Larry and his wife, Sue, are members of Menlo Park Presbyterian Church in Menlo Park, California. mayerbrown.com

-Margie retired from the University of Hawai‘i library after 20 years, and recently retired again from 14 years as a library consultant with a Honolulu retirement residence.
-Margie holds a B.A. from Stanford University and an M.S. in library studies from the University of Hawai‘i at Manoa.
-Margie and her husband, Kit, former business writer for the Honolulu Advertiser, are members of Central Union Church in Honolulu.
+Margie worked as a librarian at the University of Hawai‘i for 20 years, after which she served 14 years as a library consultant with a Honolulu retirement residence.
+Margie holds a B.A. from Stanford University and a M.S. in library studies from the University of Hawai‘i at Manoa.
+She advises the HIM board on personnel matters and serves on the nominating committee.
+Margie and her husband Kit, former business writer for the Honolulu Advertiser, are members of Central Union Church in Honolulu.

 Alan is the chairman, CEO & president of Olomana Loomis ISC.
 He has 30 years of experience in executive counsel, reputation management, business development, revenue strategy, marketing and data analytics.
 He has worked with corporations and businesses, nonprofit organizations and government agencies to develop and implement effective, integrated campaigns encompassing marketing, business development, nonprofit fund development, brand management, advertising, communications and stakeholder engagement.
-Alan served as president of the Association of Fundraising Professionals (AFP) – Aloha Chapter and has held numerous board leadership positions for organizations and professional associations at the local, regional and national levels.
-Alan enjoys indigenous history and culture, travel, ethnic and gourmet cuisines, and the cinematic and performing arts.
+Alan served as president of the Association of Fundraising Professionals (AFP) – Aloha Chapter and has held numerous board leadership positions for organizations and professional associations at the local, regional and national levels. olomanaloomisisc.com

+As Deputy Superintendent of the State of Hawai‘i Department of Education.
 Phyllis has had a life-long career as an educator in both public and private PK-12 school systems.
-Until January 2017, she was managing director of Ho`olaukoa Educational Systems and Strategies for Kamehameha Schools in Hawai‘i, where she was responsible for leading educational data system and assessment design, curriculum and instruction support, educational research and college/career success, digital innovations, and performance evaluation and career pathways for educators and leaders.
-She previously held roles as teacher, principal, personnel officer, deputy district superintendent, and administrator in the Hawai‘i Department of Education.
+She is former managing director of Ho`olaukoa Educational Systems and Strategies for Kamehameha Schools in Hawai‘i, where she was responsible for leading educational data system and assessment design, curriculum and instruction support, educational research and college/career success, digital innovations, and performance evaluation and career pathways for educators and leaders.
 Phyllis has master’s degrees in educational administration (University of Hawai‘i) and in special education (University of Oregon).
-She is a member of First Presbyterian Church of Honolulu, where she in involved in children’s ministry, adult church curriculum, and missions.
+She is a member of First Presbyterian Church of Honolulu. hawaiipublicschools.org